-- f. if appropriate, transmission licensees seeking further derogation in relation to subsequent tranches, identifying the further incremental impacts; and - g.
-NGET and SPT keeping the implications of the derogation on constraints costs under review and informing Ofgem of changes to the overall generation background in the area, which may result in us revisiting this derogation and considering what, if any, conditions it may be appropriate to apply to generation connecting in the area (both existing and future). - 5.
+- f.
+NGET (and where relevant, distribution licensees) having in place appropriate (and efficient) measures to mitigate the impacts of the non-compliance; and - g. if appropriate, transmission licensees seeking further derogation in relation to subsequent tranches, identifying the further incremental impacts; - NGET and SPT keeping the implications of the derogation on constraints costs under review and informing Ofgem of changes to the overall generation background in the area, which may result in us revisiting this derogation and considering what, if any, conditions it may be appropriate to apply to generation connecting in the area (both existing and future). - 6.
 This Direction shall have immediate effect and shall remain in effect until such time as the Authority shall revoke or vary the Direction in writing upon reasonable notice.